struct-ure/kg/README.md

 # struct-ure/kg

 struct-ure/kg is a self-contained [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph) (KG) of IT skills and technology.
-It presents a GraphQL API to retrieve information about the graph.
+It presents a GraphQL API to retrieve information from the graph.
 Transparent management of the structure and content of the graph is accomplished using git.

 ### Features